-Jóvenes Líderes de Impacto (Youth Impact Leaders), a Central American Service Corps, is a service learning initiative originally funded with exclusive support from The Howard G. Buffett Foundation.
+Jóvenes Líderes de Impacto (Youth Impact Leaders), is a service learning initiative originally funded with exclusive support from The Howard G. Buffett Foundation.
 Launched in partnership with Glasswing and implemented with other local organizations, this program aims to build hope and enhance rooting and community pride by harnessing the power of youth in the region to effect positive change in their own communities.
-The program offers young people between the ages 15 and 22, experience through a placement - and first work experience, a monthly stipend for six months, and a parallel learning program that strengthens their life skills for an additional six months that strengthen their professional, financial and life skills.
+The program offers young people between the ages 15 and 22, experience through a placement – and first work experience, a monthly stipend for six months, and a parallel learning program that strengthens their life skills for an additional six months that strengthen their professional, financial and life skills.
 All of this, while participants actively carry out responsibilities in tackling the biggest issues facing their communities.
-These 'first job' placements within organizations dedicated to social impact, provide participants with practical experience that enables them to develop skills and become agents of change.
+These ‘first job’ placements within organizations dedicated to social impact, provide participants with practical experience that enables them to develop skills and become agents of change.
 They become part of a movement to build a safer and more prosperous Central America.

 Young people in Guatemala, Honduras and El Salvador face unprecedented challenges due to the effects of violence, family disintegration, the impact of climate change, poverty and the consequences of the COVID-19 pandemic, as well as an ongoing lack of economic opportunities.
 The program provides participants with a life-changing ‘service learning’ experience, through which they learn to believe in themselves as agents of change, while enhancing key skills that enable them to thrive.
 Thousands of participants – young women and men – join local community organizations, public schools and clinics, environmental groups, municipalities, and other entities in making a difference.